qdm12/gluetun/README.md

 ## Features

-- Based on Alpine 3.11 for a small Docker image below 50MB
+- Based on Alpine 3.12 for a small Docker image of 52MB
 - Supports **Private Internet Access**, **Mullvad**, **Windscribe**, **Surfshark** and **Cyberghost** servers
 - DNS over TLS baked in with service provider(s) of your choice
 - DNS fine blocking of malicious/ads/surveillance hostnames and IP addresses, with live update every 24 hours